Logo

 Severe Weather Watches

 A severe weather watch is issued when conditions are favourable for the development of severe weather, such as thunderstorms, tornadoes, or strong winds.
 Watches are typically issued several hours in advance and cover a relatively large geographical area, often spanning several counties, states, or provinces.
-When a watch is issued, it is issued so you can be aware of the potential for severe weather and take steps to prepare ahead of the storm, such as securing outdoor items or actively staying informed about changing weather.
+When a watch is issued, it is issued so you can be aware of the potential for severe weather and take steps to prepare ahead of the storm, such as securing outdoor items, or actively staying informed about changing weather.

 For our users, receiving severe weather watches allows you to review your plans for the day, ensuring everyone in your group is aware and prepared for the potential risks of the day's weather conditions.
 It's the perfect opportunity to review and agree on the appropriate precautions should a severe thunderstorm, flash flood or other dangerous weather be imminent.